 Big name, professional producers often produce separate masters of the same track for specific methods of playback.
 They will make a radio master which is specifically mastered to sound best on the radio.
 A CD master is optimized for CD players.
 Internet mastering is for tracks being uploaded to the internet.
 You don't have to go this far with it, but you should always test a new track on as many speakers as possible before you release it.
 Think about where and how your listeners are most likely to listen to your track.

 When in doubt, the best thing to do is play it safe.
 Take it easy on the bass especially.
 Bass-boosting a track should only be done if you are experienced with audio engineering.
 A bass-boosted track that sounds good on headphones might be an unintelligible roar on car speaker.
 The primary release track should be balanced across the board.
+Many audio software programs will offer a spectral analysis which you can use to visualize your track's frequency data and dynamic range across frequencies.
+This is called a spectrogram.
+It is similar to a waveform, except spectrograms show frequency intensity rather than decibels.
+This is great for seeing which frequencies may be too hot.
+You can see an example of a spectrogram in the picture below.
+The spectrogram is show directly below the green waveform.

 Remember, whether you're the artist or just the engineer, once your name is on something, it's on there for life.
 Listening to a track on a bunch of different speakers may seem like a lot of extra work, but it's well worth it in the end.
 You'll be able to release your track knowing that it regardless of how your fans listen to it, it is going to sound great!